allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Both Task Lists are read only until the transcription is validated or the new Task List is deleted.

-6. When you have verified that al data is correct, select the new version of the Task List and click the Validate Transcription button.
+6. When you have verified that all data is correct, select the new version of the Task List and click the Validate Transcription button.

 7. This completes the process by leaving the Old Version of the Task List in a read only state \(exception: you can stil add a Completed Date to the Task List\) and making the New Version active for use.